Rust1k/Internship-.NET-/week 1/README.md

-# Git.
+should be corrected # Git.
 Unit Tests.
 Programming & NET Fundamentals

 ## Git